5 Marketing Lessons You Can Learn From Emily In Paris

 The show teaches us not to be scared to pitch ideas.
 Emily inspires us to get creative and think out of the box.
 Although it always works out for Emily, we may have to be more calculative and careful in real life.

 Creative thinking is a key marketing technique.
 Thinking outside the box might provide you with new perspectives and help you overcome mental barriers.
-If you want to be successful, you must cut through the clutter and differentiate yourself from your competitors.
+To succeed, you must cut through the clutter and differentiate yourself from your competitors.

 Emily had a unique way of thinking.
 An art gallery showing Van Gogh’s The Starry Night gave her the inspiration for the whole campaign.
 She was never hesitant to speak out in front of her team or other businesses and propose her ideas.
 Even when she didn’t have anything, her inventive imagination came up with something incredible.